Christmas Encore: Save up to 20% on Plaud NotePin for 48 hours. 🎁

 • Premium: $50 per year for a single user, adding call recording capability, text notes, and cloud backup

-Most third-party recording apps struggle with Android 10 and newer versions due to Google's restrictions.
-On these newer systems, you'll need to manually enable Accessibility permissions for recording apps, and even then, they often fail to work properly.
-With Android's increasingly strict limitations, app-based recording solutions have become unreliable for consistent call recording.
+Most third-party call recording apps struggle with newer versions of Android (Android 10 and later) due to Google's restrictions.
+On these newer systems, you'll need to manually enable Accessibility permissions for recording apps.
+Even then, they often fail to work properly.
+Android's increasingly strict limitations have made app-based recording solutions unreliable for call recording.

 If software solutions do not work, hardware solutions yield consistent results regardless of your Android version or manufacturer's limitations.

-Plaud provides two hardware options that fully circumvent Android's recording restrictions.
-The Plaud Note is an AI voice recorder the size of a credit card with a thin aluminum body, which clips to your phone via MagSafe compatibility.
+Plaud provides two hardware options that bypass Android's recording restrictions.
+Plaud Note is an AI voice recorder the size of a credit card with a thin aluminum body.
+It clips to your phone via MagSafe compatibility and records and transcribes your calls automatically.

-In contrast to Android permission-based apps, Plaud devices record audio directly from their internal microphones.
-That is, they function completely offline and are not dependent on your phone software in order to function.
-Simply press the record button on your Plaud device while on a call, and it will record everything without requesting any special settings or permission.
+Unlike Android permission-based apps, Plaud devices record audio directly using internal microphones.
+They function completely offline and are not dependent on your phone software to function.
+Simply press the record button on your Plaud device while on a call, and it will record everything.
+You’ll never have to deal with settings or permissions to record calls on Android.

-• Clean sound through its dual-pickup engine (Plaud Note)
+• Clear sound through its dual-pickup engine (Plaud Note)

 • No compatibility issues with any Android version